The Missing Cross to Purity

 who will persecute him that is born of the holy spirit of God, which leads into all truth.

-But they that are led by the spirit that is out of truth,
+But those who are led by the spirit that is out of truth,

-And they that are led by the spirit of truth, are the sons of God;
+And those who are led by the spirit of truth, are the sons of God;

 And here the heir, the son, inherits his possession,